The Best Medicare Supplement (Medigap) Plans in South Carolina

 That's where Medicare Supplement (Medigap) Insurance comes into the picture.
 Medigap plans offer some help in managing the financial costs of care that are not covered by Medicare.

-Nearly half (40%) of Original Medicare beneficiaries in South Carolina are enrolled in a Medicare Supplement plan.1 If you are one of the roughly 65% of people who have Medicare but do not yet have Medigap insurance, you can learn more about this important coverage below.
+Nearly half (40%) of Original Medicare beneficiaries in South Carolina are enrolled in a Medicare Supplement plan.

 Have Medicare questions?